About

 David Ebony, a longtime Art in America staff member, is currently a Contributing Editor of the magazine.
 He has written for the magazine numerous features, reviews, and news items on a wide range of subject matter and artists, including Per Kirkeby, Piero Gilardi, Antoni Tàpies, and Katharina Grosse.
 Ebony has most recently become a columnist for the website Yale ARTbooks, Yale University Press.
 He has also written a number of exclusive articles for the A.i.A. website as well as Artnet.com.
 Ebony also contributes to Lacanian Ink, a journal of psychoanalysis and art.
 He is the author of monographs on a number of artists, including Emily Mason [Braziller, 2006]; Botero: Abu Ghraib [Prestel, 2006]; Craigie Horsfield: Relation [Jeu de Paume, 2006]; and Carlo Maria Mariani [Edition Volker Huber, 2002].
 Formerly a musician and songwriter, Ebony has had one of his 1983 compositions, “Gun Shaft City,” recently recorded by Bryan Ferry of Roxy Music fame, which was released in 2014.
 Recent exhibition catalogues produced by SNAP Editions featuring Ebony’s writing include Larry Poons: Momentum.

 Louise E. Decoppet is a New York City-based art historian, writer, and editor.
-She has worked in the curatorial departments of the British Museum and the Art Institute of Chicago, in the Harvard Art Museums’ Fine Arts Library, and in international galleries and fine arts dealerships in Milan and London.
+She has worked in the curatorial departments of the Art Institute of Chicago and the British Museum, where she helped curate the Palestine & Cracherode Rooms permanent installation, as well as the Harvard Art Museums' Fine Arts Library, and in international galleries and fine arts dealerships in Milan and London.
 She has experience designing and editing literary, art, and law journals, textbooks, and academic papers, as well as researching and drafting exhibition labels, catalogues, and brochures.
 She holds an MA in Art History from the Courtauld Institute of Art in London, and a BA in Art History from Harvard University, where she wrote her thesis under Henri Zerner.
 She also holds a law degree from the University of California, Berkeley.
 She speaks fluent French and Italian.

 Based in New York City, Tim Laun has collaborated with SNAP Editions on numerous projects since 2012, for museums and art institutions such as the Wellin Museum of Art at Hamilton College and the Hunter College Department of Art & Art History, as well as other notable clients such as the Heisman Trophy Trust.
 Together with designer Natalie Wedeking, Laun founded the company Wedeking | Laun, offering a wide range of design services, and a combined more than 30 years of experience, to clients internationally.
 Laun's most recent art exhibition catalogue designs include Dannielle Tegeder: Painting in the Extended Field [Wellin Museum of Art at Hamilton College, 2014] and Notations: The Cage Effect Today [Hunter College/Times Square Gallery, 2012].